 –> Kushal Chakrabarti, Chairman of Vittana, gave a passion-filled pitch at 2013 The Gratitude Awards for ways in which his company has enabled young people in Africa to complete their educations with help from those of us who care

-These …and many many more memorable moments at The Intersection, have reminded us that innovation that impacts social change is not coming from the large NGOs – it’s coming from the ingenuity of the entrepreneurs.
+These …and many many more memorable moments at The Intersection, have reminded us that innovation that impacts social change is not coming from the large NGOs – it’s coming from the ingenuity of the Fellows.

-If measured by televisions sets in our homes in the US, Entrpreneurship has reached the pinacle of popularity…shows like Shark Tank, a TV show developed by Mark Burnett (executive producer of Survivor, The Bible, The Voice, and Celebrity Apprentice) and featuring 5 angel investors who love (or shred apart) various entrepreneurs who “pitch” their wares.
+If measured by televisions sets in our homes in the US, Entrpreneurship has reached the pinacle of popularity…shows like Shark Tank, a TV show developed by Mark Burnett (executive producer of Survivor, The Bible, The Voice, and Celebrity Apprentice) and featuring 5 angel investors who love (or shred apart) various Fellows who “pitch” their wares.
 Thanks to this program, millions of people around the world now know how to calculate the valuation of a start-up, how to evaluate a team, what sales are needed to impress investors, and how to negotiate a term sheet (…and for this I went to Harvard Business School???).

-Around the world, Big Governments is encouraging Entrepreneurship.
+Around the world, Big Governments is encouraging Fellowship.
 This trend started 10 years ago and has reached a crescendo in recent years.
 My former professor at HBS and colleague, John Kao, authored Innovation Nation in 2007 to “pour some cold ice” on the US government about how the US is losing its edge as an innovation leader.
-New institutions, laws, cultural norms will enable other countries to surpass the US in innovation, posits Kao, if we don’t embrace entrepreneurship and ingenuity in new ways in the US.
+New institutions, laws, cultural norms will enable other countries to surpass the US in innovation, posits Kao, if we don’t embrace Fellowship and ingenuity in new ways in the US.
 Regardless, with the recent

-While Mr. Burnett is raking in the ratings, there is clearly a grass roots, bottoms up desire for Entrepreneurship among tomorrow’s leaders – who are today in undergrad and graduate schools around the world.
+While Mr. Burnett is raking in the ratings, there is clearly a grass roots, bottoms up desire for Fellowship among tomorrow’s leaders – who are today in undergrad and graduate schools around the world.
 I see this with each year that I teach at UC Berkeley and U. Cambridge – more and more students are asking me how they can “do well” AND “do good”.

-Social entrepreneurship is now the hot new area: courses at UC Berkeley’s Haas School of Management illustrate the case.
-In the past few years, numerous course on innovation, entrepreneurship and now social entrepreneurship have proliferated – and most students take at least one of these electives in pursuing their degrees.
+Social Fellowship is now the hot new area: courses at UC Berkeley’s Haas School of Management illustrate the case.
+In the past few years, numerous course on innovation, Fellowship and now social Fellowship have proliferated – and most students take at least one of these electives in pursuing their degrees.
 These offering have spilled over into the 3-year (“weekend/evening MBA program”) which takes in students who for the most part also havefull-time management-level jobs in the Bay Area.
 According to February 2013 blog on HBRbetween 2003 and 2009 the average course in US MBA schools has skyrocked over 110% per year.

 Not Just the MBAs